secretsharer/mtg_app/README.md

 `Chips.js:`
 Move MUI styles from component to App.css
 Find a solution that shows all card info AND reflows better than the gridList, like ScrollingCards does, but without the tooltip hack.
+Memo: ditch the tooltip hack.

 `App.css`, `App.js:`
 Make Search Cards input responsive